mishalov/coding-challange/README.md

-# 💅 Signavio front-end coding challenge
+# 💅 front-end coding challenge

-Welcome to the Signavio front-end coding challenge!
+Welcome to the front-end coding challenge!

 We appreciate you taking the time and energy to work on this coding challenge ❤️